-Forwarders: This interface allows you to set email forwarders so that you can Forward emails to another destination.
-Email Forwarders do not have a username or email address and are only used to Forward email messages.
-We highly suggest using Email Fetching with a mailbox if you going to Forward email to Gmail or another provider as Forwarding SPAM counts as Sending SPAM and may cause significant delays or even blocks against your domain name when sending email.
+Forwarders: This interface allows you to set email forwarders to forward emails to another destination.
+Email Forwarders do not have a username or email address and are only used to Forwarding email messages.
+We highly suggest using Email Fetching with a mailbox if you are going to forwarding email to Gmail or another provider as Forwarding SPAM counts as Sending SPAM and may cause significant delays or even blocks against your domain name when sending an email.

 Email Routing: This interface Route a domain's incoming mail to a specific server.

 Auto Responders: You can configure an email account to send automated email messages.
-This is great if you are going to be away from your email and want to inform the sender that you are away.
+This is great if you will be away from your email and want to inform the sender that you are away.

-Default Address: You can use this interface to set the default email address, this is useful to catch any message that is sent to an invalid email address and be used as a catchall.
+Default Address: You can use this interface to set the default email address.
+This is useful to catch any message sent to an invalid email address and be used as a catchall.

 Mailing Lists: You can use this interface to create a list of multiple email addresses to send messages to or set up a Mailing List from Softaculous.

-Track Deliver: This interface allows you track the delivery route of an email.
-If you are having any issues with sending or receiving email, this is a great place to look.
+Track Delivery: This interface allows you to track the delivery route of an email.
+If you have any issues with sending or receiving emails, this is a great place to look.